jsherman212/xnuspy/module/README.md

 - kernel code

 el3/
-- KPP patches for A9 and below
+- KPP patchfinder/patches for A9 and below

 pf/
-- patchfinder code
+- patchfinder code for the kernel

 preboot_hook.c
 - patches the first `_enosys` sysent to point to the code in